s-howe/discogs-search-top-rated/README.md

 This Python project runs a search on the Discogs API and then filters the search results for those with ratings above the specified minimum rating.

+## Motivation

+Discogs currently offers a fairly good search implementation in their web GUI.
+However, a user cannot filter by the community rating of a release.
+Community ratings tend to be correlated with the quality of a release, so this project adds a minimum rating filter to search results, narrowing them down to higher quality releases.

 ## Installation

 Install Python and [Poetry](https://python-poetry.org/).